All Episodes

 What?

-Now, when the Democrats aren't anywhere around, like when these same people show up in libraries and stink the high hell, you're supposed to sit there and smell them because you made them that way.
+Now, when the Democrats aren't anywhere around, like when these same people show up in libraries and stink the high hill, you're supposed to sit there and smell them because you made them that way.

-Well, they can't, they you can't wall them off because if you wall them off, you wall off the Democrats in the convention.
+Well, they can't, you can't wall them off because if you wall them off, you wall off the Democrats in the convention.

 You put a wall up and it's going to attract the homeless.

-No, they know to go to walls.
+They don't go to walls.

-That's a walls of their protection sometimes.
+Walls are their protection sometimes.

-You build a wall out there, and the homeless is going to try to climb over it.
+You build a wall out there and the homeless is going to try to climb over it because everybody wants to know what's on the other side of the wall.

-No, this is this is revolutionary.
+No, this is revolutionary.

-Clean them up and give them haircuts.
+Clean them up and give them haircuts at the Democrat National Convention.

 Let them stay dirty until the Democrats come to town.